 The largest U.S. cities may be known for their unique attributes, but it’s not immediately apparent which of them are best for raising a family.
 The decision of where to call "home" is a critical one for parents and can have a significant influence on the lives of their children.
 Use this map of America’s Most Family-Friendly Cities to find out how each metro stacks up!

-The map compares the top 25 metropolitan areas in the U.S. and rates them on their overall family-friendliness based on key considerations: crime rate, cost of living, availability of child care services, average commute times, school (K-12) quality, and park acreage per capita.
-Each of these factors was chosen as they can contribute to both a family's quality of life and a child’s development.
+The map compares the top 50 metropolitan areas in the U.S. and rates them on their overall family-friendliness based on key considerations: crime rate, cost of living, availability of child care services, average commute times, school (K-12) quality, and park acreage per capita.
+These factors were chosen as each can contribute to a family's quality of life and a child’s development.
 A weight was assigned to each factor to value their relative levels of importance — school quality had the highest, while commute times had the lowest.

 The 10 highest-ranked cities earned high marks in nearly all the factors analyzed.
 These 10 offer diverse family amenities and opportunities, which landed them in the top across the country.